Discover if you’re eligible for unemployment benefits and learn how to register as unemployed as an expat in Spain.

 Who can claim unemployment benefit in Spain?

-Whether you’re from the EU, EEA or outside of Europe, you’re entitled to unemployment benefit in Spain as long as you adhere to certain criteria.
+Whether you’re from the EU, EEA or outside of Europe, you can claim unemployment benefits in Spain as long as you adhere to certain criteria.

 To receive unemployment benefit, you’ll need to have made social security contributions for at least a year (defined as 360 days).
 This contribution period allows you to receive the benefit for four months (120 days).